 Students should demonstrate a growing ability to:

 4 years of formal teaching.
 1 year of the Foundation course and 3 years of the Advanced TA psychotherapy course.
 This is followed by a dissertation year when you need to accumulate enough supervised clinical hours to qualify, (450 hours), write a dissertation and prepare for a viva exam.

 How does each year work?

-The Foundation course is 9 weekends, November to July.
+The Foundation course is 9 weekends, November to July, (+the TA 1010).
 The Advanced course is 10 weekends, September to July, no weekend in April.
 Once the course has started, the group is closed so no one else can join the group.

 Is it always weekends, in Exeter?

 Yes, all the course is based around weekends, and at the moment, they are all in Exeter.

 What are two parts of the course about?

 During the Foundation course, we cover a huge amount of TA theory, at depth.
 At this stage, the theory is applied to people’s work situations and personal lives, as most people are not in practice at this time.
 TA theory can be applied in four fields: Psychotherapy, Counselling, Education and Organisations, and the Foundation course is designed to look at all these fields.
 There is also a strand running through the Foundation course of developing counselling skills, so students are ready to start in practice once they start the Advanced course.

 The Foundation course gives students a good grounding in TA theory for the rest of the Advanced course.
 In that part of the course, we look at psychotherapy specifically, how TA theory has been applied in this field, and at theories from other modalities that are relevant to this.